 We do not currently have any approved products and have never generated any revenue from product sales.
-We have financed our operations primarily through an initial investment from our founder, the issuance and sale of convertible debt notes, the issuance and sale of private equity financings, and an IPO that began trading on the Nasdaq Capital Market ("Nasdaq") under the symbol "INTS" on June 30, 2023.
+We have financed our operations primarily through an initial investment from our founder, the issuance and sale of convertible debt notes, the issuance and sale of private equity financings, and an IPO, after which shares of our common stock began trading on the Nasdaq Capital Market ("Nasdaq") under the symbol "INTS" on June 30, 2023.
 As of June 30, 2023, our cash and cash equivalents were approximately \$136,000, and the net IPO cash proceeds received on July 5, 2023 was approximately \$17.8 million.
 On July 7, 2023, we received an additional \$2.7 million (approximately) in net cash proceeds from the sale of the underwriters' full exercise of its overallotment option, which occurred after the IPO.
-The total net cash proceeds received following the closing of the IPO, therefore, was approximately \$20.5 million.
-Based on these subsequent cash receipts, we project to have sufficient cash to fund our current operating plan until July 2025.
+The total net cash proceeds received from the closing of the underwriter's overallotment option, therefore, was approximately \$20.5 million.
+Based on these subsequent cash receipts and projected spending, we project to have sufficient cash to fund our current operating plan until July 2025.

-The following table summarizes the net cash provided by (used for) operating activities, investing activities and financing activities for the periods indicated (in thousands):
+The following table summarizes the net cash provided by (used in) operating activities and financing activities for the periods indicated (in thousands):

-Six Months Ended June 30,

-2023 2022

-Net cash (used in) operating activities \$ (1,139) \$ (2,817))

-Net cash (used in) financing activities (37)

-Net (decrease) in cash and cash equivalents \$ (1,176) \$ (2,817))
+Six Months Ended June 30, 2023 2022 Net cash (used in) operating activities \$ (1,139) \$ (2,817) Net cash (used in) financing activities (37) - Net (decrease) in cash and cash equivalents \$ (1,176) \$ (2,817)